kanisterio/kanister/CODE_REVIEW.md

 ## Release notes

-Kanister is using [reno](https://docs.openstack.org/reno/latest/) tool to generate changelogs from release note files.
+Kanister is using the [reno](https://docs.openstack.org/reno/latest/) tool to generate changelogs from release note files.

 To add release note one could run: